campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Take a look at the screenshot above.
 To reach the ship docked at the harbor, it literally takes about 4 minutes of non-stop running.
 And on the way, there is literally nothing of interest, aside from NPCs offering disposable dialog.

 And, really, when it comes down to it, it doesn't make much sense to explore because much of the game is literally locked off (as in, the game won't let you) until the 6th chapter (i.e. 40 hours).
 And any area that you DO happen to discover is usually conspicuously empty: it'll be used for an sidequest later in the story, which is little consolation when you've spent 10 minutes to find an empty room.
-The fact remains that Xenoblade Chronicles 3 rarely gives the player a worthwhile incentive to explore, and at times, it thawrts any attempt to do so.
+The fact remains that Xenoblade Chronicles 3 rarely gives the player a worthwhile incentive to explore, and at times, it thwarts any attempt to do so.

 Worse, however, than the game's empty hallways is its propensity to litter your path with hoardes of unavoidable enemies, which leads me to my next point: the game's battles can drag on for *way too long*.